 Lectures are at the forefront of knowledge about the mechanisms of human health and disease.
 Our teaching reflects our research, much of which aims to translate laboratory discoveries into clinical application.

 Tutorials and workshops provide opportunities to improve your communication skills, strengthen teamwork and gain confidence in data handling and interpretation.

-Laboratory sessions underpin learning in the first two years and are integrated with eBiolabs, a dynamic laboratory manual.
-Through project work you will develop experimental design and problem solving skills.
+Laboratory sessions underpin learning in the first two years and are integrated with eBiolabs, a dynamic online laboratory manual.
+Through project work you will develop experimental design and problem-solving skills.

 Your academic personal tutor will follow your progress and be available to give you advice and support throughout your time at Bristol.

 International students who are offered a place can apply for an Undergraduate International Scholarship.

 What kind of student would this course suit?

 You will be well suited to this course if you are interested in human health and disease and the biomedical sciences including biochemistry, cell biology, cancer biology, immunology, microbiology, neuroscience, pharmacology, physiology and virology.